BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-a-dev-container/index.md

 }
 ```

 In this specific solution a bash-script runs in order to execute some extra commands.
-The same steps that were used to [configure WSL2](../getting-started-develop-for-xm-cloud-in-wsl2/) were used, but executed differently.
+The same steps that were used to [configure WSL2](../getting-started-develop-for-xm-cloud-in-wsl2/) were used, but executed differently:

 * Install Micorosoft .Net 6 SDK
 * Install Sitecore CLI